 - Supporting the front lines of COVID-19 health care

 - Rapid testing for COVID-19 infection and immunity

 The COVID-19 pandemic is putting an unprecedented strain on our health care system.
 From providing pharmacist expertise in the ICU, to ensuring that all health care providers are provisioned to protect themselves while treating patients and saving lives, the School is working to keep patient care uninterrupted and safe during this crisis.

-In cooperation with local pharmacy stores and a pharmacy delivery service, our doctor of pharmacy (PharmD) students are helping Bay Area hospitals with their personal protective equipment (PPE) shortages by collecting and redistributing PPE.
+In cooperation with local pharmacy stores and delivery services, as well as the California Pharmacists Association (CPhA) and the California Governor's Office of Emergency Services (Cal OES), our doctor of pharmacy (PharmD) students, as well as staff and faculty from the Department of Clinical Pharmacy, are helping Bay Area hospitals with their personal protective equipment (PPE) shortages by collecting and redistributing PPE.

 Push for California to recognize pharmacists as essential frontline health care providers